CiscoDevNet/pathman-sr/dCloud/README.md

 At dcloud.cisco.com, and the datacenter you have selected – click _My Dashboard_ and you will find your active session(s) listed there.

 Select you session's '_View'_ button and then '_Review Session Info_', which takes you to _Session Details_.
-In Session Details, you will find your anyconnect credentials.
+In Session Details, you will find your AnyConnect credentials.

 And if you 'click here for available options', you will see a view like this: